Configuration Guide · EN · 15 min read

 - Dive 1: check harness fit and D-ring positions in shallow water.
 Don't worry about trim yet.

 Most divers report that by dive 5, the Hogarthian configuration feels completely natural.
 By dive 10, they cannot imagine diving any other way.
-The learning curve is real but short.

 Common Hogarthian setup mistakes